 Is the web a viable way to earn a living?
 Sure.
 If you have the time and the talent.
 Then, add more time – because everything changes rapidly.
 Every time Google draws a line, you’ll need to jump and don’t worry – they’ll tell you how high.

-And now just like everyone else, I’m going to tell you what you’re doing wrong.
-But I’m also going to tell you what to do about it.
+Here’s what you’re doing wrong, and what to do about it.
+And don’t call me a pundit.
+OK, you can call me a pundit, but just not to my face.
 This is prudent advice from the heart because there’s no bullshit involved and I’m not trying to sell you anything.
-Oh, wait…!
-If you need some awesome sales letters to make people call you…

 First, go back to your old ways.